EU says deal with Greece possible, but still far away

 "Talks are progressing, they have progressed more in the last 3 weeks than in the last 3 months... also on substance, but we are not there yet and we have little time to find the necessary agreement," Moscovici told reporters.

-Euro zone governments, however, want Greece to implement a pension reform, raise the Value Added Tax, liberalise the labour market, sell more state assets, reform the administration, create an independent fiscal authority and deal with non-performing loans before they lend Athens more.
+Euro zone governments, however, want Greece to implement a pension reform, raise the Value Added Tax, liberalize the labor market, sell more state assets, reform the administration, create an independent fiscal authority and deal with non-performing loans before they lend Athens more.

 Greece said it was hoping for a deal by Sunday, but Moscovici was more cautious.